Character :: Business and Jobs :: Best Places to Live :: Climate :: Education :: Transport :: Recreation :: Summary and Pros and Cons

 First Nations aboriginal people account for just over 5% of the population.

-Nearly 85% of residents report that English is their primary language and 91% of the immigrant population report conversational knowledge of the English language.
+Nearly 80% of residents report that English is their primary language and 91% of the population report at least conversational knowledge of the English language.

 Business and Jobs

-Local colleges offer a wide syllabus of courses related to the oil and gas fields, but Edmonton still experiences a shortage of professional and skilled workers in these sectors.
+Local colleges offer a wide syllabus of courses related to the oil and gas fields.

 Edmonton benefits from a wide range of other employment sectors.
-There are significant opportunities in information technology, banking and biotechnology; employers include Afexa Life Sciences, BioWare, IBM, Intuit Canada, Canadian Western Bank, Telus, General Electric, Stantec and TD Canada Trust.
+There are significant opportunities in information technology, banking and biotechnology; employers include Gilead, BioWare, Innovotech, IBM, Intuit Canada, Canadian Western Bank, Telus, General Electric, Stantec and TD Canada Trust.

-Employment vacancies tend to be offered on a “first come, first served” basis due to the lack of available workers in the city.
+Employment vacancies may be offered on a “first come, first served” basis.
 This is especially true in the retail sector where prospective workers can apply in-person with their resumes and can receive offers of employment immediately.

 Best Places to Live in Edmonton